arachnetech/homebridge-mqttthing/README.md

-        "getCurrentHorizontalTiltAngle": "<topic used to report current horizontal tilt angle>", "setTargetVerticalTiltAngle":   "<topic used to control target vertical tilt angle (-90 to 90)>", "getTargetVerticalTiltAngle":   "<topic used to report target vertical tilt angle (optional)>", "getCurrentVerticalTiltAngle":   "<topic used to report current vertical tilt angle>" },
+        "getCurrentHorizontalTiltAngle": "<topic used to report current horizontal tilt angle>", "setTargetVerticalTiltAngle":   "<topic used to control target vertical tilt angle (-90 to 90)>", "getTargetVerticalTiltAngle":   "<topic used to report target vertical tilt angle (optional)>", "getCurrentVerticalTiltAngle":   "<topic used to report current vertical tilt angle>", "getObstructionDetected":        "<topic used to report whether an obstruction is detected (Boolean)>" },
     "positionStateValues": [ "decreasing-value", "increasing-value", "stopped-value" ]
 }